 Planned Parenthood closes Indiana center, citing harassment

 FORT WAYNE, Ind.
-(AP) — Planned Parenthood closed its health center in Indiana's second-largest city Monday, blaming what it called years of growing intimidation and harassment of the center's staff by supporters of anti-abortion groups.
+(AP) — Planned Parenthood has closed its health center in Indiana's second-largest city, blaming what it called years of growing intimidation and harassment of the center's staff by supporters of anti-abortion groups.

-The Fort Wayne health center provided birth control options, sexually transmitted disease testing and early diagnosis of cervical, testicular and breast cancer, said Christie Gillespie, the president and CEO of Planned Parenthood of Indiana and Kentucky.
-The facility did not perform abortion procedures.
+The Fort Wayne health center did not perform abortion procedures.
+It provided birth control options, sexually transmitted disease testing and early diagnosis of cervical, testicular and breast cancer, said Christie Gillespie, the president and CEO of Planned Parenthood of Indiana and Kentucky.

-A sign on the clinic's door Monday said it is permanently closed and directed patients to Planned Parenthood sites in Elkhart and Mishawaka, both cities roughly a two-hour drive north of Fort Wayne.
+A sign on the clinic's door Monday said it was permanently closed and directed patients to Planned Parenthood sites in Elkhart and Mishawaka, both cities roughly a two-hour drive north of Fort Wayne.

 Gillespie said the closure means the Fort Wayne area has lost a trusted health care provider.
 She said she's "pretty angry" about the intimidation and harassment, which she said goes far beyond picketing outside of the health center, and she attributed it to supporters of Allen County Right to Life and other regional groups that oppose abortion.